Skip to main content Scroll Top

 NOTES

 There are many opinions about how many and which probiotic strains are important, or the number of active live cultures.
-Many experts suggest that rotating brands of probiotics is important to keep introducing new strains to your system.
+Many experts suggest that rotating brands of probiotics is important to keep introducing new strains to your system — though it’s worth noting this is more common wisdom among practitioners than a claim backed by clinical trials.

 SAFETY AND DOSAGE